web

 Compliance status

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.
-The Cabinet Office has recently reviewed this website and identified areas that need improvement.
-You can read the full report here
+The Cabinet Office reviewed this website in October 2025 and identified areas that need improvement.
+You can read the full report here.
+All issues will be addressed by 31 March 2026.

 Further non-compliances are listed below.